 PaCC and Autism in Schools (AIS)

-Since our last update, a survey was sent out to parent carers whose children attend the three schools.
-The survey asked parent carers their opinions on how working together with schools could improve inclusion and access to support services for families.
-The collated feedback was used to shape the coffee mornings’ content.
+PaCC distributed a survey to parent carers whose children attend the three schools taking part in the project.
+The survey asked parent carers how working together with schools could improve inclusion and access to support services for families.
+We used the feedback to shape the content of the coffee mornings we are running for parent carers in the three schools.

-So far, we have run five coffee mornings since the beginning of the project and have a further six to run up until December when the project closes.
-The impact of the project and any future development will be evaluated by a final closing survey, which will be sent at the end of the project to parent carers for completion.
+We have run five coffee mornings so far and have a further six to run up until December when the project closes.
+The impact of the project and any future developments will be evaluated by a final closing survey, which will be sent to parent carers to complete once the project has ended.

-The overall aim of the project, alongside improvement of communication and access to services, is to set up and sustain what will be parent carer led at each of the schools.
-A parent carer information pack is being created for each school which will contain information and templates to support the running of coffee mornings as well as information to support parent carers with their caring role.
-We hope this model can be created in other schools too.
+The overall aim of the project, alongside improvement of communication and access to services, is to set up and sustain whatever parent carer-led activities are needed at each of the schools.
+We are helping to create a parent carer information pack for each school which will contain information and templates to support the running of coffee mornings as well as information to support parent carers with their caring role.
+We hope this model can be replicated in other schools too.

 We will provide another update at the beginning of next year, after the first year of the project has ended.